cs-fullstack-fall-2018/backend-mern-intro-rgreen32/README.md

 # backend-mern-intro

-### Exercise
+### Change the frontend
 Move the task list below everything else.
-If a task is done, show it some how on the front end.
+If a task has been submitted as done, show it on the front end.